aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 ``Exception trying to save checkpoint, this means you will not be able to restart in case of a crash until the next successful checkpoint``, these are generated by the ``PwCalculation`` which is unable to save a checkpoint because it is not in a so called 'importable path'.
-Simply put this means that if AiiDA were to try and reload the class it wouldn't know which file to find it in.
-To get around this you could simply put the workchain in a different file that is in the 'PYTHONPATH' and then launch it by importing it in your launch file, this way AiiDA knows where to find it next time it loads the checkpoint.
+Simply put, this means that if AiiDA were to try and reload the class it wouldn't know which file to find it in.
+To get around this you could simply put the workchain in a different file that is in the 'PYTHONPATH' and then launch it by importing it in your launch file.
+In this way AiiDA knows where to find it next time it loads the checkpoint.

 As an additional exercise (optional), instead of running the main